iwantmyname/blog/preview/2014-07-24-dot-kiwi-promotion.md

 ## And to make it better, a .kiwi sale

-To make the contest even more appealing, we're dropping the price of .kiwi from $35.90/yr to XXXXXX.
+To make the contest even more appealing, we're dropping the price of .kiwi from $35.90/yr to $27.50/yr ($29.90 NZD).
 It's the least we can do to spread the love of New Zealand's most unique TLD.

 ***